omeka/omeka-s-enduser/sites/sites.md

 ![make private button showing an eye icon with a diagonal slash through it](../content/contentfiles/item_private.png)  Private

 ### Managing the Item Pool
-The Item Pool determines what automatically appears in the item selection options on a site’s pages.
-It also creates the items which may appear on a browse page on your site.
+The Item Pool determines what automatically appears in the resource selection options on a site’s pages.
+It also can also be used to limit the resources which appear on a browse page on your site.

 ![The Item Pool tab on site settings has multiple search options, as described below](../sites/sitesfiles/sites_itempool.png)